siberoloji/siberoloji.github.io/content/en/blog/Linux/2024-11-02-how-to-configure-mod_wsgi-on-almalinux-9-a-comprehensive-guide.md

 ---
 draft: false

-title:  'How to Configure mod_wsgi on AlmaLinux 9: A Comprehensive Guide'
+title: "How to Configure mod_wsgi on AlmaLinux 9: A Comprehensive Guide"
-date: '2024-11-02T13:41:15+03:00'
+date: 2024-11-02T13:41:15+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'This guide walks you through each step in setting up mod_wsgi on AlmaLinux 9, from installation to configuration, allowing you to serve Python applications securely and effectively.'
+description: This guide walks you through each step in setting up mod_wsgi on AlmaLinux 9, from installation to configuration, allowing you to serve Python applications securely and effectively.
 url: /how-to-configure-mod_wsgi-on-almalinux-9-a-comprehensive-guide/
 featured_image: /images/apache-web-server.webp
 categories:
-    - 'Linux How-to'
+  - Linux How-to
 tags:
-    - 'alma linux'
+  - AlmaLinux
   - mod_wsgi
 ---

 <!-- wp:jetpack/markdown {"source":"Configuring **mod_wsgi** on **AlmaLinux 9** is a powerful way to deploy Python-based web applications with the Apache web server.
 By combining the flexibility of Python with the reliability of Apache, mod_wsgi enables smooth deployment, easy scaling, and efficient server-side processing.
 This guide walks you through each step in setting up mod_wsgi on AlmaLinux 9, from installation to configuration, allowing you to serve Python applications securely and effectively.